Fitch Affirms City of Warsaw at 'AAA(pol)'; Outlook Stable

 Fitch Ratings-London/Warsaw/Frankfurt-13 June 2014: Fitch Ratings has affirmed the Polish City of Warsaw's National Long-term rating at 'AAA(pol)' with a Stable Outlook.
 Fitch has also affirmed the National Long-term rating of the city's PLN4bn bond programme and all bonds issued under it at 'AAA(pol)'.

 KEY RATING DRIVERS

-Due to the investments of municipal companies, Fitch expects the city's indirect debt to rise to about PLN2.9bn in 2017 from PLN2.4bn in 2014.
+Due to the investments of municipal companies, Fitch expects the city's indirect debt to rise to about PLN2.7bn in 2015 from PLN2.5bn in 2013.
 The city supports essential projects mostly through long-term service agreements, mainly with its public transport companies.
 This may create considerable pressure on operating expenditure and limit the city's budget flexibility in the long term.

-The city's diversified and wealthy economy, with a gross regional product per capita at about 3x the national average, results in high tax revenue (38% of operating revenue in 2014).
-However, this also exposes the city to economic cycles, which is exacerbated by payments made into Poland's equalisation mechanism.
-Fitch expects the city's tax revenue to continue to grow in 2015-2016, supported by forecast GDP growth of 3% per year.
+The city's diversified and wealthy economy, with a gross regional product per capita at more than 3x the national average, results in high tax revenue for the city's budget (37% of operating revenue in 2013).
+However, this also exposes the city to economic cycles, which is exacerbated by payments made into the equalisation mechanism.
+Fitch expects the city's tax revenue to grow in 2014-2015, supported by forecast GDP growth of 3% per year.

-Sustained deterioration of operating performance with an operating margin below 3%, coupled with a declining cash buffer, and/or debt growth far exceeding projections, may lead to a negative rating action.
+Sustained deterioration of operating performance below 2012 results, coupled with a declining cash buffer, and/or debt growth far exceeding projections, may lead to a negative rating action.

 Company — Warsaw